SCULPTURE EXHIBITION HOURS & LOCATIONS

 Of note are several artists who have recently entered the juried art show circuit, including artists who have created art works for the Burning Man festival.
 Reflecting modern “maker” and kinetic features, the sculptures’ media ranges from porcelain and metal, to found objects, to 3-D printed material, to laser-cut acrylic.
 Burning Man participants Kathy Richardson, a semi-finalist, learned how to weld from the Flaming Lotus Girls, while Oleg Lobykin has previously displayed a temporary art installation at Google headquarters in Mountain View.

 Burning Man artists are becoming more mainstream, from San Jose’s wildly successful “Playa to Paseo” installation of Sonic Runway by artists Rob Jensen and Warren Trezevant, to the recent opening of “No Spectators: The Art of Burning Man” at the Renwick Gallery of the Smithsonian in Washington DC.
 The Cultural Commission has committed to developing a temporary art program in Santa Clara as well.
-Finalists will be selected in May and awards will be presented at an upcoming City Council meeting.
+Finalists will be selected in May and awards will be presented at the May 22, 2018 City Council meeting.

 The exhibition’s theme is “Out of the Darkness, Light”.
 Incorporation of LED, Electro-Luminescent Wire, and other sustainable sources of illumination are encouraged but not required.
 The theme can also be interpreted as a journey, pilgrimage or epiphany.

 The artist can explore a range of artistic expression, from low-tech installations to contemporary uses of technology, including interactivity.
 The artwork is not limited to any specific material or medium and is open to a wide range of artistic styles.
 The art installation should be a 3-dimensional sculpture no taller than 5 feet, and able to be mounted on a pedestal that is approximately 3 feet wide by 3 feet deep.